Department of Diagnostic Radiology

 - Cardiovascular imaging using CT and MRI.

-- Image processing, big data and machine learning.
+- Image processing, big data, machine learning and use of artificial intelligence.

-Calcium scoring in rheumatoid arthritis patients with long term follow-up and correlation with other biomarkers and treatment effects on the progression of calcium in the coronary arteries.
+Calcium scoring in marathon runners on the progression of calcium in the coronary arteries.

 - 2-D/3-D fast MR imaging technique development and reconstruction for fMRI and diffusion weighted/tensor imaging applications (single-shot and multi-shot echo-planar imaging).